 The Governing Body has four LEA Representative Governors, seven elected Parent Governors, five Community Governors and four Staff Governors (including the Headteacher).
 The Governors' role is to oversee the strategic direction of the school, as well as to ensure that there is due regard of process in the school's daily actions.
 Governors bring a wide variety of expertise from their professional lives.
+The Governors and Headteacher now have greatly increased responsibilities and powers.
 Complaints, in the first instance, should be referred to the Headteacher.
 Matters which remain unresolved will then be referred to the Chair of Governors.